 Flatiron Crossing is the indoor mall component of Broomfield's expansive shopping, dining, entertainment and business district along the Boulder Turnpike.
 Anchor stores are Macy's, Nordstrom, Dillard's and Dick's Sporting Goods.
 In addition to 200 shops and restaurants, Flatiron Crossing has a movie theater with comfy, reservable lounge chairs and a popular summer concert series complete with Beer Garden.
 The mall's management company is committed to sustainability and has installed thousands of solar panels and energy efficient lighting and HVAC, and security personnel use electric cars and Segways when possible.
-Among the services available to shoppers are a nursing station, complimentary electric scooters for physically challenged patrons and free mall-wide Wi-Fi.
+Among the concierge services available to shoppers are a nursing station, complimentary electric scooters for physically challenged patrons, courtesy escort service to help carry packages or if you simply want someone to walk you to your car and free mall-wide Wi-Fi.

 The Shops at Northfield Stapleton is an open-air "town center" located in Denver's thriving Stapleton redevelopment area on the east side of the city.
 It's next door to Dick's Sporting Goods Park, home of the Rapids and an impressive professional soccer stadium and field complex.
 Northfields Stapleton has more than 80 specialty shops, restaurants and entertainment venues and offers a variety of seasonal events such as wine tastings and classic car shows.
 Bass Pro Shops, JC Penney, Old Navy, Gameworks and Hot Topic are among the stores.
 There are multiple restaurants to choose from, including Brother's Bar & Grill, where kids eat free every Monday and Tuesday.
 Is Santa a sporting man?
 Maybe so.
 He arrives at Bass Pro Shops during the holiday season.